Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

 \subsection{MTL for Semantic and Traversability Segmentation}

-The previous subsection proposed a generic MTL network with attention mechanisms that can be used as a unified segmentation model in our multi-layer mapping system.
+The previous subsection proposed a generic MTL network with attention mechanisms that can be used as a unified segmentation model in our multilayer mapping system.
 This subsection describes a specific implementation of the network for scene semantic and traversability segmentation to provide the following mapping module with necessary measurements.

-For segmentation tasks, we choose DeepLabv3+ architecture~\cite{chen2018encoder} with WideResNet38 backbone~\cite{wu2019wider}.
-The combination is used in NVIDIA semantic segmentation work~\cite{zhu2019improving} and yields state-of-the-art performance on KITTI dataset~\cite{geiger2012we}.
-Figure~\ref{fig:deepWV3Plus} gives a detailed visualization of our network built upon DeepLabv3+, where the shared parameters and task-specific parameters are shown in different colors.
-As we can see, the semantic/traversability segmentation task has its own decoder and its own set of attention modules attached to the shared encoder.
+For segmentation tasks, we choose DeepLabv3+ architecture~\cite{chen2018encoder} with WideResNet38 backbone~\cite{wu2019wider} as this combination is used in~\cite{zhu2019improving} and achieves the state-of-the-art semantic segmentation performance on KITTI dataset~\cite{geiger2012we}.
+In our MTL setting, the semantic/traversability segmentation task has its individual decoder and its own set of attention modules attached to the shared encoder (the shared layers and task-specific layers are shown in different colors in Fig.~\ref{fig:networks}).
 The design of task-specific modules is the same for all tasks, except that the number of output channels of the last convolutional layer is set to be the number of classes in that task.
-We consider the traversability segmentation task as a pixel-wise binary classification problem (traversable vs. untraversable); thus, the number of classes, in this case, is two.
+We consider the traversability segmentation task as a pixel-wise binary classification problem (i.e., traversable vs. untraversable); thus, the number of classes in this task is two.

-During training, all parameters (shared and task-specific) in the network are trained together using semantic and traversability ground truth labels simultaneously.
-The following subsection describes an approach to automatically generate traversability ground truth images used for training and evaluation in our experiments.
+During training, all network parameters (shared and task-specific) are trained together using input images, semantic and traversability ground truth labels simultaneously.
+The following subsection describes an approach to automatically generating traversability ground truth labels used for training and evaluation in our experiments.